faucet-pipeline/docs/js.md

 ---

 The configuration is an array of bundles you want to create.
-Each entry of the array is an object with at least two keys: `entryPoint` is the file that should be compiled, and `target` is the file that should be created (the path is, of course, modified a little when you use fingerprinting).
+Each entry of the array is an object with at least two keys: `source` is the file that should be compiled, and `target` is the file that should be created (the path is, of course, modified a little when you use fingerprinting).